emmajanedrews/base-template/_posts/2017-11-14-whens-the-right-time-to-refinance-your-home-loan.md

 {% include youtube.html %}

-People always ask me two questions: What is refinancing, and why would someone refinance their home?
+People always ask me why someone should refinance their home.
+To answer that question, I’ve got a few smart reasons why refinancing your home loan could be a good option for you.

 Well, today I’ve got a few reasons to refinance your home loan.